okteto/samples/django/README.md

 Argument: 5
 ```

 Press the `POST` button to submit the operation.
 The response payload will include the `url` of the job.
-Go to `http://localhost:8080/jobs/1/` and you will notice that the result is wrong (hint: the fibonacci number of 5 is not 32).
+Go to `http://localhost:8080/jobs/1/` and you will notice that the result is wrong (_hint: the fibonacci number of 5 is not 32_).
 This is because our worker has a bug 🙀!

 Typically, fixing this would involve you running the app locally, fixing the bug, building a new container, pushing it and redeploying your app.
-Instead, we're going to do it the Cloud Native way:
+Instead, we're going to do it the *Cloud Native way*:

 Open `myproject/myproject/models.py` in your favorite IDE, and modify the value of the `task` variable in line 29 to apply the correct operation as shown below, and save your file.